 Why a Holocaust Film Competition?

-Recognizing the potential of movies to reach large numbers of people and to spark powerful discussions among audiences, the Claims Conference is holding a worldwide competition to invite talented, rising filmmakers to make short films about the Holocaust.
+Recognizing the potential of movies to reach large numbers of people, educate and spark powerful discussions among audiences, the Claims Conference is holding a worldwide competition to invite talented, emerging filmmakers to make short films about the Holocaust.

 With the last of the survivors aging rapidly, the Claims Conference encourages the creation of compelling projects that will educate and raise awareness about the Holocaust once these eyewitnesses are gone.

 The judging panel will consist of individuals who are experts in the fields of film and historical aspects of the Holocaust.
 The Judges’ credentials will be disclosed on the Website prior to the selection of the Finalists.

 “Short Film, Large Subject: Emerging Filmmaker Contest” invites emerging directors of age 18 and over, from any country, to submit a screenplay or documentary treatment for a short film about the Holocaust (the systematic persecution and murder of Jews by the Nazis and their collaborators between 1933 and 1945) and/or the experiences of Jewish Holocaust victims.
 While the film can tell a fictional story, information relating to the Holocaust must be historically accurate.

 For the purpose of this contest, Claims Conference defines emerging as filmmakers who have not completed more than one feature film and whose previous work has been publicly screened.
 The director must not have made more than one feature length film, although there is no restriction on the number of previously directed short films.

 Applications open on May 1st, 2021.
 The deadline for submissions is June 15th, 2021.

 Entries will be judged by a panel of Holocaust scholars and film industry professionals.